Tonystli18/FAQ_page/README.md

-# About this project
+# About This Project

 This project demonstrates how to use Vue.js javascript framework and Tailwind CSS framework in laravel framework.
-It is created by following laracasts lesson [modern-css-for-backend-developers](https://laracasts.com/series/modern-css-for-backend-developers/episodes/7?autoplay=true).
-However, because that lesson was published in 2018, if you follow exactly the way in lesson video, it won't work.
+It is created by following instructions in laracasts lesson [modern-css-for-backend-developers](https://laracasts.com/series/modern-css-for-backend-developers/episodes/7?autoplay=true).
+However, because this lesson was published two years ago in 2018, if you follow exactly the way in lesson video, it won't work, there are some issues need to be fixed.
 I'll describe below how I figured out to setup everything to implement that FAQ page.

 ## Development environment/tools
 - OS: Windows 10